-Day-to-day investment decisions around the management of interest rate risk and its impact on the value of the Company's investments are largely undertaken on behalf of the Company by approved fund managers, within the boundaries set by the fund management mandates entered into between the Company and its related company, AmFunds Management Berhad.
+Day-to-day investment decisions around the management of interest rate risk and its impact on the value of the Company's investments are largely undertaken on behalf of the Company by approved fund managers, in accordance with the fund information memorandum/prospectus disclosed by the fund management houses.
 The fund managers will assess the extent of interest rate risk allowed by the fund as set out in the fund objectives and relative to the defined performance benchmarks.
 The methodology to manage interest rate risk within each specific fund is an integral part of the fund manager's approach adopted.